a7mohamed/cse15l-lab-reports/Lab-2.md

 1. A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
 In my ArrayTests.java, my reverse methods were failing.
 This was one of the failure-inducing inputs:
+`testing this should have code in it

+yes it should`

+  `
   @Test

   public void testReverseInPlace2(){